A Unified Framework for Lifted Training and Inversion Approaches: Lifted training of neural networks

 The most significant advantage of this formulation lies in its gradient.
 The partial derivative of the Bregman penalty with respect to its second argument $\mathbf{v}$ is remarkably simple \cite[Lemma 8]{wang2023liftedtraining} and reads

-Crucially, this gradient does not depend on the derivative of the activation function $\mathbf{\sigma}$.
-This allows for the training of networks with non-smooth or even non-differentiable activation functions using gradient-based methods, without resorting to subgradient calculus and overcoming issues like vanishing gradients.
+Crucially, this gradient does not depend on the derivative of the activation function $\boldsymbol{{\sigma}}$.
+In particular, using the lifted Bregman formulation allows for training networks with non-smooth or even non-differentiable activation functions using gradient-based methods, without resorting to subgradient calculus and overcoming issues like vanishing gradients.

 \begin{example}[Lifted Bregman for MLP] For an MLP, the resulting optimisation problem is

 This objective is optimised over the network parameters $\theta$ and the auxiliary variables $\{\Gvar_i\}_i$, typically using non-smooth first-order methods that can exploit the specific structure of the Bregman penalty~\cite{wang2023liftedtraining}. \end{example}